 VARAC, with the support of the VMC (Vintage Motorsport Council) may now issue competition licences to members.
-Eligibility for a VMC licence requires all of the below:
+Eligibility for a VMC licence requires all of the below: VARAC membership in good standing,

-- i.
-VARAC membership in good standing, - ii. demonstrated competence on a race track.
+- A. Demonstrated competence on a race track.
 Generally this means at least two years of competition experience.
-Eligible drivers will typically have held a CASC-OR Regional 'Driver A' licence (or the equivalent from FIA, SCCA, ASQ, or other) in good standing (i.e. not under probation or suspension) for at least two years, and within the previous five years, - iii. drivers must have competed without serious incident in the past 12 months, iv. valid medical form (dated less than 13 months old for drivers over the age of 60, less than 2 years old for drivers between 36 and 60, or less than 5 years old for drivers between 18-35). - v.
-A single event "guest licence" may be granted with the race directors approval
+Eligible drivers will typically have held a CASC-Regional 'Driver A' licence (or the equivalent from FIA, SCCA, ASQ, or other) in good standing (i.e. not under probation or suspension) for at least two years, and within the previous five years, - B. Drivers must have competed without serious incident in the past 12 months, - C. Valid medical form (dated less than 13 months old for drivers over the age of 60, less than 2 years old for drivers between 36 and 60, or less than 5 years old drivers between 18-35). - D. A single event "guest licence" may be granted with the Race Director's approval